 Please wait while you are redirected.

-Radiofrequency ablation (RFA) is used to treat inoperable tumors or to treat patients ineligible for surgery due to age, presence of comorbidities, or poor general health.
-Goal(s) of RFA may include 1) controlling local tumor growth and preventing recurrence; 2) palliating symptoms; and 3) extending survival duration for patients with certain tumors.
-The procedure kills cells (cancerous and normal) by applying a heat-generating rapidly alternating current through probes inserted into the tumor.
+Goals of RFA may include 1) controlling local tumor growth and preventing recurrence; 2) palliating symptoms; and 3) extending survival duration for patients with certain tumors.
 The effective volume of RFA depends on the frequency and duration of applied current, local tissue characteristics, and probe configuration (e.g., single versus multiple tips).
-RFA can be performed as an open surgical procedure, laparoscopically, or percutaneously with ultrasound or computed tomography (CT) guidance.
+RFA can be performed as an open surgical procedure, laparoscopically, or percutaneously, with ultrasound or computed tomography (CT) guidance.

-Renal Cell Carcinoma (RCC).
-Radical nephrectomy remains the principal treatment of RCC, however partial nephrectomy or nephron-sparing surgery has been shown to be as effective as radical nephrectomy, with comparable long term recurrence-free survival rates, in a select group of patients.
+Localized Renal Cell Carcinoma.
+Radical nephrectomy remains the principal treatment of renal cell carcinoma; however, partial nephrectomy or nephron-sparing surgery has been shown to be as effective as radical nephrectomy, with comparable long-term recurrence-free survival rates, in a select group of patients.
 Alternative therapy such as RFA is of interest in patients with small renal tumors when preservation of renal function is necessary (e.g., in patients with marginal renal function, a solitary kidney, bilateral tumors), and in patients with comorbidities that would render them unfit for surgery.
-Another consideration would be in patients at high risk of developing additional renal cancers (as in von Hippel-Lindau disease).
+Another consideration would be in patients at high risk of developing additional renal cancers (eg, von Hippel-Lindau disease).

-Pulmonary Tumors.
-Surgery is the current treatment of choice in patients with stage 1 primary non-small cell lung carcinoma (NSCLC).
-(Stage 1 includes 1a: T1N0M0 and 1b: T2N0M0).
-Only around 20% of patients present with stage 1 disease, although this number is expected to increase as a result of screening programs, advances in imaging modalities, and widespread use of CT scans for other indications.
-Postsurgical recurrence rates of stage 1 NSCLC have been reported between 20 and 30%, with most occurring at distant sites; locoregional recurrences occur in approximately 12%.
+Primary Pulmonary Tumors and Nonpulmonary Metastases.
+Surgery is the current treatment of choice in patients with stage 1 primary non-small-cell lung cancer (NSCLC; Stage 1 includes 1a: T1N0M0 and 1b: T2N0M0).
+Approximately 20% of patients present with stage 1 disease, although this number is expected to increase as a result of screening programs, advances in imaging modalities, and widespread use of CT scans for other indications.
+Postsurgical recurrence rates of stage 1 NSCLC have been reported as between 20% and 30%, with most occurring at distant sites; locoregional recurrences occur in approximately 12%.
 Large differences in survival outcome are observed after surgery in stage 1 patients, with 5-year overall survival rates ranging from 77% for small T1 tumors to 35% for large T2 tumors.
 Untreated, stage 1 NSCLC has a 5-year overall survival rate of 6–14%.

-RFA is being investigated in patients who are medically inoperable, with small primary lung cancers or lung metastases.
+RFA also is being investigated in patients with small primary lung cancers or lung metastases who are deemed medically inoperable.